OCLC delivers quality

 Only the best version of a record

-The WorldCat Quality Team maintains and monitors Duplicate Detection and Resolution (DDR) software, which processes WorldCat records to identify and merge duplicates.
-DDR software scans existing WorldCat records and identifies duplicates.
-This automated effort—backed by experienced quality control catalogers—improves the value of WorldCat by merging duplicate records.
+The WorldCat Quality Team maintains and monitors Duplicate Detection and Resolution (DDR) software, which processes WorldCat records to identify and merge duplicates with the help of experienced quality control catalogers.
 In addition to the software, the WorldCat Quality Team identifies and merges duplicates manually when appropriate.
-The team also relies on OCLC members to report duplicate records that should be merged and records that were merged inappropriately.
+The team also responds to OCLC members' reports of duplicate records that should be merged and records that were merged inappropriately.

-Records merged annually by the WorldCat Quality Team:668,074
+Records merged annually by the WorldCat Quality Team:53,545